instructlab/taxonomy/README.md

       Why did the car have a belly ache?

       Because it had too much gas!
     attribution:
       - source: self-authored
         license: Apache-2.0
-  - question: Tell me a pun about waves.
-    answer: |
-      What did the ocean say to the ocean?

-      Nothing.
-It just waved!
-    attribution:
-      - source: self-authored
-        license: Apache-2.0
-  - question: Tell me a pun about frogs.
-    answer: |
-      What happens when frogs park illegally?

-      They get toad.
-    attribution:
-      - source: self-authored
-        license: Apache-2.0